Cardigan's school calendar must be precisely balanced in order to function smoothly.

 As both a Cardigan parent and as head of school, I invite you to visit us soon.
 You will find an innovative campus thoughtfully integrated within a stunning natural setting; structured classes that promote joyful, active learning; and valued traditions embraced by a diverse community.
 In other words, you will find Cardigan.
 We can’t wait to meet you!

 Head of School

 This is a collection of Chris Day's letters to the Cardigan Community as published in his News From the Head of School newsletter or Cardigan's Alumni Magazine, the Cardigan Chronicle.

-LETTER FROM THE HEAD OF SCHOOL: Tempered by the Great Depression and World War II, Cardigan’s founders set out to create a place of learning and growth in the glorious Upper Valley for the men who would follow them.
-The seed that they planted in the shadow of Cardigan Mountain has, 75 years later, grown into a maturing community.
+Tempered by the Great Depression and World War II, Cardigan’s founders set out to create a place of learning and growth in the glorious Upper Valley for the men who would follow them.

 My favorite line in the Cardigan hymn comes toward the end: “through storm or weather fair.”
-It’s emblazoned on a sign which hangs over my office door, and it has been, and continues to be, an apt reminder and motivator to us all, especially over the last nine months and for the foreseeable future.
+It’s emblazoned on a sign which hangs over my office door, and it has been, and continues to be, an apt reminder and motivator to us all.